-In the spring of 2017, some people who lived in Utah were on a rock climbing and mountain biking trip in California.
+In the spring of 2017, a group of people were on a rock climbing and mountain biking trip in California.
 While hanging around the campsite, one person, who had just gotten out of the Navy, said he wanted a career where he could spend a lot of time traveling and climbing the world.
 Another suggested he become a pilot.

-When they returned to Utah, the former sailor decided he did want to fly for a living.
-His brother-in-law, who made the suggestion, wasn't yet a pilot himself but wanted to be.
-His wife also expressed interest, so the three of them looked at flight schools but realized learning to fly would be more affordable if they owned their own airplane.
+When they returned to their home in Utah, the former sailor decided he did want to fly for a living.
+His brother-in-law, who made the suggestion, wasn't a pilot, but that was a bucket-list item made decades before that he still hadn't ticked.
+His wife also expressed interest, so the three looked at flight schools but soon realized learning to fly would be more affordable if they owned their own airplane.
 Since they knew nothing about aircraft ownership, they eventually applied to join a flying club, even though it was an hour and 20 minute drive from their home.

 Unfortunately, the club didn't want more student pilots and rejected their application.
-The sailor decided to attend a university with an aviation program while the brother-in-law wondered if it would be possible to start a club.
-That summer, he spent three months and hundreds of hours researching how to start a flying club.
+The sailor decided to attend a university aviation program while the brother-in-law wondered if it would be possible to start a flying club.
+That summer, he spent three months and hundreds of hours researching how to start one.
 He reached out to the Aircraft Owners and Pilots Association and reviewed the website of every club he could find in the United States.
-When he found a club that really impressed him, he reached out and asked for advice.
+When he found a club that impressed him, he reached out and asked questions.
 One of them was the Utah club that rejected their membership but turned out to be supportive and helpful.

-After hearing from about a dozen people, he planned an organizational meeting at the Glendale library in Salt Lake City.
-The meeting took place during the LDS Conference, and only three other people showed up.
+After hearing from about a dozen people who responded to the KSL ad, he planned an organizational meeting at the Glendale library in Salt Lake City.
+He unwittingly scheduled the meeting during the LDS General Conference, and only three other people showed up.

 However, one person who couldn't attend, a pilot with Delta Airlines, knew about a Cessna 182 in Utah that had just gone on sale.
-Soon after the meeting, they flew the plane and made a deal to buy it pending a pre-buy inspection.
-Unfortunately, it didn't go well.
+A short time later, they flew the plane and made a deal to buy it pending a pre-buy inspection.
+Unfortunately, the inspection didn't go well.

 They eventually found a Cessna 172 in Texas, and three of them - the Delta captain, the wanna-be pilot who got the ball rolling, and a 28-year Air Force veteran who also was not a pilot - went in together to buy it.
 They completed the sale two days after Christmas.

 This time, the club didn't even hold an open house.
-It just announced it had more memberships available, and amazingly, the club filled up in just another three days.
+It just announced it had more memberships available, and amazingly, the club filled up in three days yet again.

 That leads us to today.
-The club has regular social activities, a vibrant membership, and expects to buy its fifth plane in the spring or summer of 2019.
+The club has regular social activities, a vibrant membership, and will consider buying a sixth plane in late 2021 or 2022.

 - February, 2018 - We get airborne at KSLC with seven members.